BenMaxGCU/MPD-EarthquakeAndroidApp/README.md

 ### APK Installation

 1. Download "app-debug.apk" APK from the Releases category under v1 Application
-2. In settings, allow installation of unknown apps
+2. In settings, allow installation of unknown apps (This can differ depending on your device)
 3. Open the APK file with Package Installer
 4. Press install within Package Installer